NVlabs/bcts/readme.md

 ### Prerequisites

 - Docker 19 or newer.
-- Acess to NVIDIA Docker Catalog.
+- Access to NVIDIA Docker Catalog.
 Visit the [NGC website](https://ngc.nvidia.com/signup) and follow the instructions.
 This will grant you access to the base docker image (from the Dockerfile) and ability to run on NVIDIA GPU using the nvidia runtime flag.

 ### Installing